Skip to content

 No, exfoliating oily skin every day can lead to irritation and overproduction of oil.
 2-3 times a week is usually sufficient.

-What ingredients should I look for in products for oily skin?Opens in a new tab.
+What ingredients should I look for in products for oily skin?

 Look for ingredients like salicylic acid, niacinamide, tea tree oil, and witch hazel, which are effective in controlling oil and preventing acne.

-Can oily skin benefitOpens in a new tab. from using facial oils?
+Can oily skin benefit from using facial oils?

 Yes, certain lightweight, non-comedogenic oils like jojoba oil can help balance oil production without clogging pores.